maksymenko/docker_microservices/warehouse_ui_js/README.md

 $ http-server

 ```
-or add script to ./package.json
+or add script to ./package.json and use start command

 ```
 {